jpanged/wedding/_pages/faq.md

 Yes.
 There is plenty of parking, but carpooling is always encouraged.

 ### Can I bring my kids?
-Because of the nature of our wedding and venue, we will be having an adults only ceremony and reception.
+Because of the nature of our wedding and venue, we are asking parents to not bring their young children.
 Please contact us if you have questions!

 ### What if I have a dietary restriction?
 If you have specific concerns or allergies, please make sure to mention it in your RSVP.
 Contact us if you have additional concerns.